-- (3) Military Leave.
-An employee who is a member of any United States Military Reserve or National Guard unit and is required to engage in annual training exercises or is called to active duty, shall be granted leaves of absence for military duty in accordance with federal and state law. - (4) Bereavement Leave.
-Regular full-time employees will be provided bereavement leave for relatives as follows: the death of an employee's spouse, child (including spouses of children and step or foster children), parent (including step-parents), grandparent, grandchild, sibling (including half and step), sibling's spouse and inlaw relatives including consisting of the employee's spouse's parent (including step-parents), grandparent, child (including spouses of children and step or foster children), grandchild, sibling and sibling's spouse provided that such leave shall not exceed four (4) days, and such leave shall not be deducted from the balance of the employee's accumulated sick leave. - (5) Family and Medical Leave Act.
-In accordance with the Federal Family and Medical Leave Act of 1993, the City of Hudson will provide eligible employees up to twelve (12) weeks of paid and/or unpaid leave during a twelve (12) month period for one or more of the following reasons: - Birth or adoption/foster care of a son or daughter; - Care for a child within one (1) year of the child's birth or placement; - Care for a spouse, son, daughter or parent with a serious health condition; or - Serious health condition that prevents the employee from performing the functions of his/her job; or - (a) To be eligible, employees must have been employed by the City for at least twelve (12) months and must have worked at least 1,250 hours during the previous twelve (12) months. - (b) The leave year will be calculated by a "rolling" twelve (12) month period measured backward from the first day date an employee uses any Family and Medical Leave Act leave.
+- (h) Reemployment & Reinstatement Rights Employees are entitled to all reemployment and reinstatement rights provided by the Uniformed Services Employment and Reemployment Rights Act (USERRA), 38 U.S.C. §4301 et seq. - (4) Bereavement Leave.
+Regular full-time employees will be provided bereavement leave for relatives as follows: the death of an employee's spouse, child (including spouses of children and step or foster children), parent (including step-parents), grandparent, grandchild, sibling (including half and step), sibling's spouse and inlaw relatives consisting of the employee's spouse's parent (including step-parents), grandparent, child (including spouses of children and step or foster children), grandchild, sibling and sibling's spouse provided that such leave shall not exceed four (4) days, and such leave shall not be deducted from the balance of the employee's accumulated sick leave. - (5) Family and Medical Leave Act.
+In accordance with the Federal Family and Medical Leave Act of 1993, the City of Hudson will provide eligible employees up to twelve (12) weeks of paid and/or unpaid leave during a twelve (12) month period for one or more of the following reasons: - Birth or adoption/foster care of a son or daughter; - Care for a child within one (1) year of the child's birth or placement; - Care for a spouse, son, daughter or parent with a serious health condition; or - Serious health condition that prevents the employee from performing the functions of his/her job; or - (a) To be eligible, employees must have been employed by the City for at least twelve (12) months and must have worked at least 1,250 hours during the previous twelve (12) months. - (b) The leave year will be calculated by a "rolling" twelve (12) month period measured backward from the first day an employee uses any Family and Medical Leave Act leave.
 The twelve weeks of leave may be taken in a block, or under certain circumstances, intermittently or on a reduced leave schedule.
 When taken intermittently, such leave may be taken in quarter hour increments.